SaulBurgos/easyLocator/README.md

 Additional Tool Paneek.net:
 -----------------------

-Do you want create virtual tour for your business ?
+Do you want a create virtual tour for your business ?
 Check my service: [http://www.paneek.net/](http://www.paneek.net/)